Plavit/FashionEncoder/README.md

-# FashionEncoder
+# Fashion Encoder

-Outfit recommendation model base on the Transformer's encoder.
+Framework for training and evaluating the Fashion Encoder model

 ## Docs
 - [User Documentation](docs/UserDocumentation.md)

 ## Data Sources
+We use the following datasets in this project:
 - [Maryland Polyvore](https://github.com/xthan/polyvore-dataset)
 - [Polyvore Outfits](https://github.com/mvasil/fashion-compatibility)

+> We provide our own downloads in the [User Documentation](docs/UserDocumentation.md)

 ### Requirements
 For seamless experience we recommend to use `enviroment.yml` to create a conda environment.
 Or make sure that you have the following dependencies installed: